FabienFerrero/UCA_Education_Board/Code/FSK/AFSK_Music/Readme.md

-The Sketch transmit an audio FSK or OOK with 10 possible different musics
+The Sketch transmit an audio FSK or OOK with 8 different musics and a audio frequency sweep.

 Use a RTL-SDR receiver to analyse the spectrum.